-* The best item for planning a book is while you're doing the dishes
+The best item for planning a book is while you're doing the dishes

-* There is nothing more difficult for a truly creative painter than to paint a rose,

-because before he begins he has first to forget all the roses that were ever
+There is nothing more difficult for a truly creative painter than to paint a rose, because before he begins he has first to forget all the roses that were ever painted

-painted

-* Nothing is particularly hard if you divide it into small jobs
+Nothing is particularly hard if you divide it into small jobs

-* The best way to have a good idea is to have a lot of ideas
+The best way to have a good idea is to have a lot of ideas

-* Thinking well is wise: planning well, wiser: doing well, wisest and best of all
+Thinking well is wise: planning well, wiser: doing well, wisest and best of all

-* The only angle from which to approach a problem is the try-angle
+The only angle from which to approach a problem is the try-angle

-* You will never stub your toe standing still but the faster you go, the more

-chance you have of getting somewhere
+You will never stub your toe standing still but the faster you go, the more chance you have of getting somewhere

-* The person who has no imagination has no wings
+The person who has no imagination has no wings

-* Before everything else, getting ready is the secret of success
+Before everything else, getting ready is the secret of success

-* Those who dare, do: those who dare not, do not
+Those who dare, do: those who dare not, do not

-* Believe you are defeated, believe it long enough, and it is likely to become a
+Believe you are defeated, believe it long enough, and it is likely to become a fact

-fact

-* Common sense is not so common
+Common sense is not so common

-* Thinking is the hardest work there is, which is probably the reason why so few

-engage in it
+Thinking is the hardest work there is, which is probably the reason why so few engage in it

-* Never confuse motion with action
+Never confuse motion with action

-* Dream are the stuff of progress
+Dreams are the stuff of progress

-* Take care of the minutes, for the hours will take care of themselves
+Take care of the minutes, for the hours will take care of themselves

-* The years in your life are less important than the life in your years
+The years in your life are less important than the life in your years

-* Life should be measured by it breadth, not its width
+Life should be measured by it breadth, not its width

-* I will always wake up in the morning a young man
+I will always wake up in the morning a young man

-* Those who cannot remember the past are condemned to repeat it
+Those who cannot remember the past are condemned to repeat it

-* ....Time is a circus - always packing up and moving away
+....Time is a circus - always packing up and moving away

-* Reach high, for stars lie hidden in your soul.
-Dream deep, for every dream

-precedes the goal
+Reach high, for stars lie hidden in your soul.
+Dream deep, for every dream precedes the goal

-* Forgive your enemies, but never forget their names
+Forgive your enemies, but never forget their names

-* Hold a true friend with both your hands
+Hold a true friend with both your hands

-* Be kind.
+Be kind.
 Remember, everyone you meet is fighting a hard battle

-* Peace may cost as much as war, but it's a better buy
+Peace may cost as much as war, but it's a better buy

-* I shall pass through life but once.
-Let me show kindness now, as I shall not

-pass this way again
+I shall pass through life but once.
+Let me show kindness now, as I shall not pass this way again

-* Forgiveness does not change the past, but it does enlarge the future
+Forgiveness does not change the past, but it does enlarge the future

-* Be generous with kindly words, especially about those who are absent
+Be generous with kindly words, especially about those who are absent

-* To be humble to superiors is duty, to equals, courtesy, to inferiors, nobleness
+To be humble to superiors is duty, to equals, courtesy, to inferiors, nobleness

-* Some men still have their first dollar.
-The man is really rich is the one who

-still has his first friend
+Some men still have their first dollar.
+The man is really rich is the one who still has his first friend

-* The time to win a fight is before it starts
+The time to win a fight is before it starts

-* Life is never as good or as bad as you think.
+Life is never as good or as bad as you think.
 Keep an even keel.

-* Leaders are like eagles, they don't flock, you find them one at a time
+Leaders are like eagles, they don't flock, you find them one at a time

-* Attitude is that little thing that makes a big difference
+Attitude is that little thing that makes a big difference

-* Obstacles are those frightful things you see when you take your mind off your
+Obstacles are those frightful things you see when you take your mind off your goals

-goals

-* To stay the coarse....sometimes you have to make waves
+To stay the coarse....sometimes you have to make waves

-* If it is to be, it is up to me
+If it is to be, it is up to me

-* Persistence prevails when all else fails
+Persistence prevails when all else fails

-* A champion is someone who gets up even when they can't
+A champion is someone who gets up even when they can't

-* Footprints
+Footprints